 Politically, the most important change over the past year has been the initiation of annexation bills not only by the extreme right, as was the case in the past, but also by the ranks of the Likud Party.
 In December 2017, Likud’s Central Committee unanimously adopted a non-binding resolution supporting the extension of Israeli law to West Bank settlements, thus effectively applying Israeli sovereignty over them.
 Addressing the Committee, Public Security Minister Gilad Erdan said, “We will now promote the recognition of our sovereignty of the Jewish settlements in Judea and Samaria [the West Bank]. . . .
 We must begin to enact this sovereignty, we have the moral right and obligation towards our settler brothers.”
 While the Likud resolution has not yet resulted in government-endorsed legislation to extend Israeli sovereignty to the settlements, Likud members are submitting annexation bills.
 These range from annexing specific settlements such as Maale Adumim to annexing settlement clusters – those around Jerusalem, for example – to annexing vast geographic areas such as the Jordan Valley, to annexing the entire West Bank, as proposed by Deputy Minister for Foreign Affairs Tzipi Hotoveli.

-As for Prime Minister Netanyahu, he has shown in the past that while he opposes the creation of a Palestinian state, he does not support formal annexation.
+As for Prime Minister Netanyahu, he has shown in the past that, while he opposes the creation of a Palestinian state, he does not support formal annexation.
 Netanyahu is an incrementalist who believes in playing the long game, convinced that time is on Israel’s side.
 Even with the Trump Administration in power in the US, he is wary of the political price that Israel may have to pay in international criticism.
 He views the status quo as the lesser of evils for Israel and believes that gradual steps toward annexation are a better path than formal annexation to lead Israel toward the goal of denying the establishment of a Palestinian state.

 His preference for creeping moves toward annexation notwithstanding, Netanyahu is under substantial legal and political pressure, stemming from the threat of multiple indictments against him for corruption.
 Netanyahu’s record of deflecting right-wing pressure to annex parts of the West Bank de jure may erode should he decide to support annexation initiatives as a way to pander to his base.
 In the past, Netanyahu used opposition to annexation by the United States as a way to put off the annexationists.
 He no longer has that card to play.